 When you realize that thanks to his immortality, Dallas is continually drowning to death in the opening.

 The interactions between Czes and Fermet are already horrifying, but take a look at this screenshot◊.
 Judging from the camera angle and Fermet and Czeslaw's respective positions, Fermet could only accomplish this by sitting directly on top of Czeslaw's chest.
-And Czeslaw shows no reaction to this, which implies that Fermet positions himself like that a lot.
+And Czeslaw shows no reaction to this, which implies that Fermet positions himself like that a lot (or at least, enough for Czes to be used to it).
 There's something really disturbing about how intimate Fermet likes to get with Czes, and it gives a whole new perspective on some of the things Czes says to people when he feels threatened...